KittyTools/SoRare/README.md

 graphql-request package (Minimal GraphQL client) `npm i graphql-request`
 @sorare crypto package (JavaScript Crypto helpers for Sorare) `npm i @sorare/crypto`

+## Contact / Help
+If you need additional information or some help: you can contact me on twitter @LilScrappy9Ts

 ___

 # SoRare